 But not Grandmama's coconut cake.
 Perhaps it is not to be.
 My baking days have been put on hold for a while - a long while.
 After all, who can seriously bake without constantly tasting each step to ensure perfection.
 Well, not me.

-Meanwhile, back to my bike.
-Operation GGMWB continues.
+Meanwhile, back to watching my weight.
 And this does not include a coconut nor a Doberge cake, biscuits or gravy smothered doves.
 Oh, to what depths vanity will drive us!
 One desire (more like delusion) is that the success of my most recent project will be the ability to enjoy these delights once again.
 They say moderation is the secret to success.
 But seriously, does "moderation" mean the tease of a very small piece or just not going back for seconds?

 Come to think of it, anything that is suggested to be consumed in moderation, must be worth more.
 After all, life is short, why moderate.
 One of my favorite quotes from the late Queen Mum was, "Wouldn’t it be terrible if you’d spent all your life doing everything you were supposed to do, didn’t drink, didn’t smoke, didn’t eat things, took lots of exercise, and suddenly, one day, you were run over by a big red bus and, as the wheels were crunching into you, you’d say, 'Oh my God, I could have got so drunk last night.'
 That’s the way you should live your life, as if tomorrow you’ll be run over by a big red bus."

 Given she had a full life, was adored by everyone, and lived to be 101, perhaps she had it right.
-The secret of getting the most from your life may not be moderation per se, but moderating what you moderate.
+The secret of getting the most from your life may not be moderation per se, but being generous when you moderate.